 Prior to his current position, Mr. Aasen served TCC as the Associate Director of Institutional Effectiveness, the Coordinator of Institutional Research, and as a programmer and senior analyst for Institutional Research.
 Before coming to TCC, he spent six years as a systems engineer for Sentel Corporation and four years as an engineer for Comsearch Applied Technology.

 Mr. Aasen earned his master of business administration from Old Dominion University and his bachelor of science in electrical engineering from North Carolina State University.

-Marian Anderfuren is Interim Vice President for Institutional Advancement, which comprises marketing, public relations, social media, web communications, alumni, fundraising and the TCC Educational Foundation.
+Marian Anderfuren is Vice President for Institutional Advancement, which comprises marketing, public relations, social media, web communications, alumni, fundraising and the TCC Educational Foundation.

 After more than 30 years as a newspaper editor, mostly at The Virginian-Pilot in Norfolk, she embarked on a new career path in 2008 as Director of Media Relations for the University of Virginia’s Office of Public Affairs in Charlottesville.

 In 2012, Ms. Anderfuren returned to Hampton Roads to join TCC, where she led the development of the college’s new website and social media profile.
 She is the college’s spokesperson and Freedom of Information Act officer.

 She has a master’s in English from Old Dominion University and bachelor’s in journalism from Northern Illinois University.